Worker cooperative: United States

 The United States Federation of Worker Cooperatives is the only organization in the U.S. representing worker cooperative interests nationally.
 Offering a voice on national level, promoting the worker co-operative model, uniting co-ops at conferences and providing a base of support and technical assistance to the worker co-operative community.

+In 2018, as part of the National Defense Authorization Act for Fiscal Year 2019, the Main Street Employee Ownership Act, drafted by Sen.Kirsten Gillibrand and Rep. Nydia Velázquez, was signed into law.
+It allows for employee-owned businesses to be eligible for SBA section (7)a loans for the first time.